List of One Life to Live characters introduced in the 1990s

-This is a list of characters from the ABC Daytime soap opera, One Life to Live, that began their run between the beginning of 1990 and the end of 1999.
+This is a list of characters from the American ABC Daytime soap opera, One Life to Live.

 Nigel Bartholomew-Smythe

 Nigel Bartholomew-Smythe is a fictional character on the American soap opera One Life to Live.
 Peter Bartlett played the role from May 1991 until the series ended on January 13, 2012.
-He returned to the role April 29, 2013, when the show resumed on Hulu, iTunes, and FX Canada via The Online Network.
+He returned to the role on April 29, 2013.
 Nigel is the longtime butler and confidante of billionaire Asa Buchanan.
 In 2009, Barlett began also playing the role of Nigel's cousin, Neville Smythe.

 In early 2003, Nigel is romantically linked to Roxy Balsom.